dalijolijo/osticket/README.md

 After installation enter Webserver service in order to:

 - Cancel the setup folder;
-- Change permission to 0644 (chmod 0644 include/ost-config.php)
+- Change permissions to 0644 (chmod 0644 include/ost-config.php)

 To start the service run: